Django may refer to any of the following:

 1. Django is a web application framework from the Django Software Foundation which aims to make the creation of database-driven websites easier.
 Written in the Python programming language, it focuses on the ability to reuse and easily plug in components.

 Its features include a cache system, unit test system, test server, administrative interface, and tools to assist with creating RSS feeds.

 2. Django was the original name of a software tablature editor for lutes and other stringed instruments.
-The software is now called Fandango.
-It was developed by French musician and programmer Alain Veylit.
-Its main features include support for instruments up to 16 strings, Unicode support, MIDI tools, and more.
+The software, developed by French musician and programmer Alain Veylit, and later renamed Fandango.
+Its features include support for instruments of up to 16 strings, Unicode support, MIDI tools, and more.